nunofachada/cf4ocl/README.md

 Generating the API documentation
 --------------------------------

-The API documentation can be generated with [Doxygen][] (version 1.8 or newer).
+The API documentation can be generated with `make` if [Doxygen][] (version 1.8 or newer) is installed.
 In the cf4ocl directory run:

-    $ doxygen
+    $ make docs

 The documentation will be generated in the `./doc` folder.
+The direct use of the `doxygen` command should be avoided because [Doxygen's markdown][doxymd] is not 100% compatible with the [GitHub Flavored Markdown][ghmd] used in this document.
+When building the documentation with `make`, the required conversion is performed first.

 Other useful C frameworks/utilities for OpenCL
 ==============================================